lmorril/assignment3/README.md

 # Background
-HW3 for Software Engineering at Wesleyan University
+HW3 for Software Engineering at Wesleyan University.
+This project was made possible by the great collaboration of the following students: Luke Morrill, Noah Hartzfeld, Henry Yang

 # Installation
 To run this project, you need to have Python 3+ and npm (from Node.js) installed.